y-f-li/AI-Movie-Recommender/README.md

 # MovieRecApp — Clean Showcase Build

-A local movie recommendation web app built from the ATAI chatbot project.
+A local movie recommendation app built from the Advanced Topics in Artificial Intelligence chatbot project.

-This clean showcase build keeps the main conversation interface and strips out the debug pages, so it can be used as a simple proof of concept.
+It allows the user to look up facts about a movie - who directed it, which year did the release...

-At runtime, the app is **graph-free**: it does **not** query `graph.nt` live.
-Instead, it loads prebuilt artifacts from the local `dataset/` folder and answers recommendation and factual questions from those artifacts.
+It also provides movie recommendations according to the movies, genre, director... a user likes.

 ## Menu